kernel-debugger/opencv-quadcopter-object-tracking/README.md

 # Opencv based quadcopter object tracking
-This repository contains code to auto-follow objects using opencv and a quadcopter
+This repository contains code to auto-follow objects using opencv and a quadcopter Quadcopter can be manually controlled using Remote.jar, you can use wifi/3g/4g with the RPI

 ## Demo video